 Current available models include compressible perfect gas Euler and Navier-Stokes equations, shallow water equations, and a number of simpler scalar m odel (advection-diffusion, Burger’s equation, Poisson’s equation, etc.).
 These models can be discretised in space with discontinuous Galerkin methods or stabilized continuous finite elements, and evolved in time using several standard SSP-RK schemes, as well as implicit backward differencing schemes.

 With AeroSol we aim at setting up an open source community, using the library as a basis for high performance finite element based applications.
-An LGPL release will be available in 2020.
+An LGPL release is in preparation.
 Several actions in this sense have already started.
 The first is the UHAINA project, in collaboration with 2 CNRS laboratories (the geophysics late EPOC and the Applied mathematics department in Bordeaux), and the mathematics department IMAG of the University of Montpellier.
 The UHAINA project aims at constructing a platform for the simulation of near shore hydrodynamics.
 The kernel of the platform is based on AeroSol.
 Another action in this direction is the CARDAGIRE ADT aiming at providing a more friendly environment for the installation and use of AeroSol.
 In the near future it is expected that AeroSol may be used also for more fundamental research on numerical methods, as well as for real life large scale applications.

 Some examples of computations obtained with AEROSOL can be found